Macy’s cuts outlook for the year with holidays around corner

 Macy’s, like other classic department stores, has struggled to boost traffic and create a buzz in its aisles as customers go online rather than stand in the checkout line.

-It’s pursued a number of strategies, including the addition of rental or second-hand clothes, by recently teaming up with resale site ThredUp.
+It’s pursued a number of strategies, including the addition of rental or secondhand clothes, by recently teaming up with resale site ThredUp.

 Becoming leaner is another part of the process.
 Macy’s has been closing stores and cutting management as part of a restructuring announced in February.